danielmiessler/fabric/patterns/analyze_claims/system.md

 6. Provide a list of characterization labels for the claim, e.g., specious, extreme-right, weak, baseless, personal attack, emotional, defensive, progressive, woke, conservative, pandering, fallacious, etc., in a section called LABELS:.

+- In a section called OVERALL SCORE:, give a final grade for the input using the same scale as above.
+Provide three scores:

+LOWEST CLAIM SCORE:
+HIGHEST CLAIM SCORE:
+AVERAGE CLAIM SCORE:

+- In a section called OVERALL ANALYSIS:, give a 30-word summary of the quality of the argument(s) made in the input, its weaknesses, its strengths, and a recommendation for how to possibly update one's understanding of the world based on the arguments provided.

 # INPUT:

 INPUT: